Assessment and professional support

-Ka Hikitia is a five-year strategy that aims to transform and change the education sector, ensuring that Māori are able to enjoy education success as Māori.
+Ka Hikitia – Accelerating Success 2013–2017 is a strategy to rapidly change how the education system performs so that all Māori students gain the skills, qualifications and knowledge they need to enjoy and achieve education success as Māori.

-Specific guidance for school leaders and teachers on integrating the key competencies into the daily activities of the school and its teaching and learning programmes.
+This section of New Zealand Curriculum online offers specific guidance to school leaders and teachers on integrating the key competencies into the daily activities of the school and its teaching and learning programmes.

 As well as the HTML version of The New Zealand Curriculum, this interactive site offers a variety of support and strategies, news updates, digital stories of schools’ experiences, and archived material relating to development of the curriculum.

 This site takes a closer look at the Pasifika Education Plan and the Pasifika Education Implementation Plan.
 It offers reflective questions, ideas, stories, and resources to support and inspire schools to make a difference for all Pasifika students.

 A range of information, tools, and resources to support secondary middle leaders as they lead change in relation to The New Zealand Curriculum and

 This site includes an English translation of the main sections of the marautanga.
 Only learning levels 1, 4, and 6 have been translated in the learning areas.